h2non/OPEW/README.md

 # About

 OPEW (Open Web Development Stack) is a complete, independent and extensible open distribution stack for GNU/Linux based OS.
-Its goal is to provides an easy and portable ready-to-run development environment focused on modern web programming languages.
+Its goal is to provides an powerful and portable ready-to-run development environment focused on modern and robust (web) programming languages.

 # Features